 It’s best to dilute tea tree oil and find the balance which is best for you.
-Then you can mix this into your regular moisturiser or serum, and be confident that it won’t cause a reaction.
+Then you can mix this into your regular moisturiser or Serum, and be confident that it won’t cause a reaction.

-What are the ingredients to avoid for sensitive acne prone skin?
+What are the ingredients to avoid for sensitive acne-prone skin?

 You do need to be careful with some natural products as they can still be harsh and cause reactions in those with sensitive skin.
 For example, some strong natural fragrances and alcohol are likely to cause irritation in sensitive skin.

 Also, avoid artificial ingredients.
-For example, sulphate, which causes the lather in many mainstream skincare products, is known for particularly exacerbating sensitive skin.
+For example, sulphate, which causes lather in many mainstream skincare products, is known for particularly exacerbating sensitive skin.

 Do you have any more questions about sensitive skin and the best products for you?
 Feel free to use our chat function, found on the bottom left of our site.
 You can also leave a comment on this post and we’ll get back to you!
 Our skincare experts are ready to help.
 In the meantime, check out our Sensitive Skin Soother Bundle.